HOW TO TELL YOUR SKIN TYPE: THE BLOTTING METHOD

 POTENTIAL CAUSES: According to the American Academy of Dermatology (AAD), there are many reasons for oily skin, including stress, humidity, genetics, and fluctuating hormones.
 When your oil glands produce too much oil, this can potentially mix with other substances in the pore, causing a clog and enlarged pores.

 OILY SKIN?
 Avoid harsh, drying ingredients such as fragrance, alcohols, essential oils, and salicylates because they can actually trigger more oil production.
-Shop oil-free and gentle sensitive skincare products for oily skin here.
+Shop Cleure skincare, oil-free and hypoallergenic skincare products for oily skin here.